jsca0/MiniBid/README.md

   Now MiniBid should be running on localhost port 3000.
 Clients can now send requests to MiniBid's API endpoints.
 ## Enforcing authentication/verification functionalities
 ## Development of the MiniBid RESTful API
+MiniBid was developed to meet these goals:

+> 1. Users should be able to register and access the API using the oAuth v2 protocol.

+> 2. Authorised users should be able to post items for auction with a starting price and an end date.
+The item should not be sold after the end date and should not be sold for less than the starting price.

+When a user posts an item, the user input is validated.
+The starting price is validated as a positive number with a precision of two decimal places; In order to ensure that the user submitted price can be converted into a valid currency.

+The user supplied end date is validated as a date time in the future.
+The date should have the format ‘’

+Item expiration is implemented by, on Item creation, submitting an ```Event``` referencing both the item’s id and it’s expiration date into MiniBids ‘events’ database collection.
+The database is instructed to delete this event when the expiration time is reached.
+MiniBid listens for deletions happening in the ‘events’ collection.
+When an ```Event``` is deleted MiniBid retrieves the ```Item``` the deleted event was attached to.
+MiniBid also retrieves the item’s ```Auction```.
+If the auction has any bids then the ```Item``` is marked as ‘SOLD’ and the ```Auction``` is updated with the winners user id.
+Otherwise the ```Item``` marked as ‘EXPIRED’.
 ### Brief Description of MiniBid’s Database Models
 MiniBid uses five database models: ```User```, ```Item```, ```Auction```, ```Bid``` and ```Event```.

 - ```User``` defines a MiniBid user.
-User have a username, an email and a password (passwords are stored as hashes of actual passwords).
+Users have a username, an email and a password (passwords are stored as hashes of actual passwords).

 - ```Item``` defines an item, created and owned by a ```User```.
 When a user creates an item they provide it with a title, the item’s condition (‘new’ or ‘used’), a description, an initial starting price and an expiration date.
 When an item expires the ‘item status’ field will indicate whether or not the item sold.